LIVE MORE LIFE, BE MORE iIrish

 The very first fire department is believed to have been in Rome over 2000 years ago.
 People were selected to roam the city to look for fires as well as enforce fire codes.
 These people were called “Corps of Vigiles.”
 Augustus Ceaser selected the people from slaves and unfortunately, they were not paid for their work.

 The first fire department in the United States is credited to Ben Franklin.
-This was a volunteer department which started as a “club” to protect each other’s homes in case of a fire.
+This was a volunteer department that started as a “club” to protect each other’s homes in case of a fire.

 If a fire was discovered, these people would sound an alarm and then help organize bucket brigades.
 In 1853, Cincinnati, Ohio was the first city to replace volunteers with horse-drawn steam fire engines and to form a paid career fire department.